Introduction to MySQL ORDER BY Random

 AS x WHERE y.Col_ID>= x.Col_ID LIMIT 1;

-Applying this process, we need to execute the command more than one time to fetch multiple rows randomly.
-This is because increasing the command limit will only provide the serial rows that begin from the row selected randomly.
+Applying this process, we need to execute the command more than once to fetch multiple rows randomly.
+Increasing the command limit will only provide the serial rows that begin randomly from the row selected.

 SELECT y.EmpID, y.EmpName FROM Employees AS y JOIN